Deconfinement on axion domain walls: The BCF anomaly with axions

 {\flushleft{\bf Generalized 't Hooft anomalies:}} Recall that in \cite{Anber:2019nze} we coupled the gauge theory considered here to background fields of the global flavor symmetries.
 In fact, the backgrounds considered corresponded to gauging the $U(N_f) \over \Z_{N_c}$ global symmetry, where $\Z_{N_c}$ denotes the center of the gauge group.
 The modding by the center of the gauge group arises because some discrete transformations of $U(1)_B$, acting on $\psi$ and $\tilde\psi$ with opposite phases, are really part of the gauge group.
 Explicitly, when the theory is considered on the four-torus, these backgrounds are 't Hooft fluxes for the $SU(N_c), SU(N_f)$, and $U(1)_B$ gauge fields.
 These 't Hooft fluxes are chosen to be consistent with the torus transition functions for the fermions ($\psi$, $\tilde\psi$) in the representation ($\cal{R}, \cal{\overline{R}}$).

 We shall not give the explicit form of the 't Hooft flux backgrounds here and refer the reader to \cite{Anber:2019nze}.
-The important point to make is that these $U(N_f) \over \Z_{N_c}$ global symmetry backgrounds carry fractional topological charges $Q^c$ of $SU(N_c)$, $Q^f$ of $SU(N_f)$, and $Q^B$ of $U(1)_B$: where $m, m'$ are integers defined modulo $N_c$ (likewise, $k, k' \in \Z$ are defined modulo $N_f$).
+The important point to make is that these $U(N_f) \over \Z_{N_c}$ global symmetry\footnote{The part of the gauge group acting faithfully on fermions of $N$-ality $n_c$ is $SU(N_c)/\Z_p$, with $p={\rm gcd}(N_c, n_c)$.
+This means that the fermions are charged under $\Z_{N_c\over p}$ and the true global symmetry is $U(N_f)/\Z_{N_c\over p}$ (where $U(N_f) = (SU(N_f) \times U(1)_B)/\Z_{N_f})$.
+The backgrounds with topological charges (\ref{backgrounds}) are the most general ones consistent with the transition functions of the $N$-ality $n_c$ fermions on the four-torus $\mathbb{T}^4$ \cite{Anber:2019nze}. } backgrounds carry fractional topological charges $Q^c$ of $SU(N_c)$, $Q^f$ of $SU(N_f)$, and $Q^B$ of $U(1)_B$: where $m, m'$ are integers defined modulo $N_c$ (likewise, $k, k' \in \Z$ are defined modulo $N_f$).
 The importance of the global symmetry backgrounds (\ref{backgrounds}) is that under the anomaly-free discrete chiral $\Z_{ 2 N_f T_{\cal{R}} }$ transformation (\ref{globalchiral}), the partition function $Z$ of the UV theory transforms as

 where $d_{\cal{R}}$ denotes the dimension of the representation $\cal{R}$.
 It is easy to see that the phase on the r.h.s.~of (\ref{BCF1}) is nontrivial in the background (\ref{backgrounds}).\footnote{For a single flavor of the two-index S or AS representation, the phase in (\ref{BCF1}) is $\mathbb Z_{N\pm2}$-valued.} Thus, the discrete chiral $\Z_{2N_f T_{\cal{R}}}$ symmetry has a mixed 't Hooft anomaly with the $U(N_f) \over \Z_{N_c}$ symmetry.
 This mixed anomaly was termed the ``BCF anomaly" in \cite{Anber:2019nze}.
 The anomaly was shown to restrict the possible IR phases of these gauge theories.